clash-lang/clash-lang.org/content/blog/0009-shockwaves.md

 it is both: `Maybe` is _either_ `Nothing`, or `Just`, and `Just` contains a field of type `a`.

-We want to be able to take our binary values and translate them to their textual Haskell representation, but we also want to _deconstruct_ these values into their parts recursively, which we can then add as subsignals.
+In the waveform viewer, we want to be able to take our algebraic values and translate them to their textual Haskell representation, but we also want to _deconstruct_ these values into their parts recursively, so we can add them as subsignals.

 For example, if we have a type `data Point = Point{x::Int, y::Int}`, we'd like the signal for our `Point` type to have subsignals for the `x` and `y` values.